 - Ownership of work.
-Keep in mind that not all countries have the same regulations regarding ownership.
-In some countries, the work is owned by the contractor.
+Keep in mind that not all countries have the same regulations regarding ownership and intellectual property.
+In some countries, the work is owned by the independent contractor.

 - Confidentiality and data clauses used to protect the data of the client.
 You can also include an NDA clause here.